-- Allergic reactions, including anaphylaxis, are rare but may happen in some patients.
-Signs of allergic reaction to this medicine may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
-If this happens, do not take another dose of this medicine.
-You should get urgent medical treatment. - High blood pressure and changes in electrolytes, which can cause fluid build-up around your heart, lungs or elsewhere. - Increased risk of severe infections, which can be life-threatening. - Increased risk of developing an abnormal hole in your stomach, small, and/or large intestine if you have ulcers in the lining of your stomach and/or intestine, or have diverticulitis, ulcerative colitis and/ or other diseases that affect the gastrointestinal tract. - Severe depression and other psychiatric disorders such as mood changes - Effects on the endocrine glands including pituitary, adrenals and thyroid during or after use of this medicine. - Muscle loss and/or weakness (lack of muscle strength) - A rare type of sarcoma has been reported to happen in patients taking prednisone

-- Increased risk of developing osteoporosis (weak and brittle bones) - Increased risk for cataracts (clouding of lens in your eye), glaucoma or infections of the eye and/or other changes in eyesight
+- High blood pressure and changes in electrolytes, which can cause fluid build-up around your heart, lungs or elsewhere. - Increased risk of severe infections, which can be life-threatening. - Increased risk of developing a hole in your stomach, small, and/or large intestine if you have ulcers in the lining of your stomach and/or intestine, or have diverticulitis, ulcerative colitis and/or other diseases that affect the gastrointestinal tract. - Severe depression and other psychiatric disorders such as mood changes - Effects on the endocrine glands including pituitary, adrenals and thyroid during or after use of this medication. - Muscle loss and/or weakness (lack of muscle strength) - A rare type of sarcoma has been reported to happen in patients taking prednisone - Increased risk of developing osteoporosis your bones may become weak and brittle - Increased risk for cataracts, glaucoma or infections of the eye and/or other changes in eyesight